 - Create a guide.
 If your conversation with someone revolved around a specific topic, write a guide to that topic using the interview to structure your post.

 - Write a blog post.
 If you do a video interview you can convert that into a blog post.

 - Create an expert roundup.
 If you’ve interviewed more than one person on any given topic, you can create a roundup of their interviews and bundle them together in a “best of” package.

 - Use quotes and videos as testimonials.
 If the interviewee says something nice about you or your offering, leverage that and use it as a testimonial!
 You can add it to your sales page, upload it to YouTube or create promotional graphics around it.

-- Create a lecture in your course.
-If you had a killer interview that is going to be super valuable to your audience, add it as a bonus lecture in your course.
+- Create a lesson in your course.
+If you had an interview that is going to be super valuable to your audience, add it as a bonus lesson in your course.